placrosse/kodo/docs/source/hacking_kodo.rst

 source tree.
 Exceptions to this rule are nested classes.

 .. note:: Remember to also add a unit test for your new
           functionality.
-Find more informati on about this in our :ref:`unit_testing` section.
+Find more information about this in our :ref:`unit_testing` section.

 .. note:: If you new class resides in a namespace make sure to place